 Alternately, you can power the Sprite[®] from your controller.
 You must have a 5 volt DC regulated supply at 500mA.
-Use 26AWG wire or larger.
-The supplied A/V cable is not suitable.
+Use 26 AWG wire or larger.
 Do not use the Sprite's included power supply together with an external power supply.